 Take some time today, World Suicide Prevention Day, to learn more about suicide and to honour those who have been affected.

-The stunning images illustrator, artist and designer Angela Fournier created about addictions convey wisdom beyond her years.
+The stunning images illustrator, artist and designer Everette Fournier created about addictions convey wisdom beyond her years.

 World Eating Disorders Action Day helps us understand that for many, issues with food and eating go way beyond how we look to the world.